RaccoonlabDev/docs/docs/guide/can_pwm.md

 Note: only `5A` node supports current measurement.
 ```

-### 5.2 Esc flame
+### 5.2 Esc flame feedback

-If you are using [Tmotor esc flame](https://store.tmotor.com/category.php?id=20) it might be possible to get feedback from it via UART port.
+If you use [Tmotor esc flame](https://store.tmotor.com/category.php?id=20) it might be possible to get feedback from it via UART port.

 In this case, the UAVCAN-PWM node will send [uavcan.equipment.esc.Status](https://dronecan.github.io/Specification/7._List_of_standard_data_types/#status-2) for each of up to 2 activated channels (A1 and A2).